larsks/blog.oddbit.com-posts/2011-12-26-simple-rate-limiting.md

+---
+layout: post
-Title: Rate limiting made simple
+title: Rate limiting made simple
-Date: 2011-12-26
+date: 2011-12-26
-Tags: networking,linux
+tags: networking,linux
+---

 I use [CrashPlan][1] as a backup service.
 It works and is very simple to set up, but has limited options for controlling bandwidth.
 In fact, if you're